bwoodsend/polycotylus/README.rst

 Polycotylus converts Python packages into native Linux distribution packages such as RPMs or APKs.
-It builds on each target Linux distribution (thus dodging the usual Linux nightmare that is ABI compatibility) and uses each distribution's packaging tool.
-In the process, it produces a build script which, if your project is open source, can be submitted upstream so that your package will become available on official package repositories (although please don't do this yet – I want to get some review from the distribution maintainers first).
+It builds on each target Linux distribution (thus dodging the usual Linux nightmare that is ABI compatibility) using each distribution's native packaging system.

 Polycotylus uses Docker to virtualize each Linux distribution and Qemu to virtualize almost any architecture meaning that you can build for any supported